 Postage stamps are available for purchase for students wishing to send letters or packages.
 The mailroom is also able to ship packages via UPS.
 Students may also drop off any pre-paid UPS, FEDEX, etc. packages for shipment.

 IMPORTANT SECURITY REMINDER: If family or friends are sending money through the USPS, please send checks or money orders only, no cash or gift cards.
 Also, it is the responsibility of students to make sure their mailboxes are locked after retrieving their mail to avoid possible theft.

 Contact: Lt.
 Col. Mark Kaster (USAF, Retired), Veterans' Counselor

-Students who are eligible to receive Veterans educational benefits should contact the Registrar's Office.
+Active duty, Reserve, and National Guard Armed Forces personnel using Federal Tuition Assistance (FTA) are directed to receive approval from the student's Educational Services Officer (ESO), military counselor or respective service prior to enrollment at Wilkes University.
 Wilkes University has one certifying official in the Registrar's Office, the Veteran's Counselor, to process the veterans' benefits information.
 Applications for VA educational benefits for new students should be completed at least six weeks prior to the start of classes.

 Veterans Assistance programs provide a wide range of benefits to those who have served their country in the Armed Forces, and, in some cases, to the dependent children of a veteran.
 Interested persons should contact their local VA Office to obtain information concerning GI Education Assistance, Veterans Education Programs, Veteran Rehabilitation, Veteran Educational Loans, the Veterans Work-Study Program, and other sources of Veterans Assistance.